 Plan on succeeding abroad and then needing a lot more campaigns in the future.
 That way you’ll give names and labels the proper amount of thought to make them useful in the future as you have a lot more complexity to manage.

-Discover and learn about Going Global with Google from our collection of articles and videos in the Google Advertiser Community.
+Discover and learn about going global in the Google Advertiser Community.